-Donald has served in, or consulted with, public, private, higher education and non-profit organisations.
+Donald has served in or consulted with public, private, higher education and non-profit organisations.
 Prior to his current appointment, Donald was the Associate Dean for Executive Education and Research at the Lee Kuan Yew School of Public Policy, National University of Singapore.
 Besides leading the School’s executive education department, he also headed its case study unit.
 Donald also served nearly 15 years in the Singapore government as a member of the Administrative Service.
-During that time, he established the Centre for Public Economics at the Civil Service College to advance economics literacy in the Singapore public service.
+During that time, he established the Centre for Public Economics at the Civil Service College to advance economics literacy in Singapore public service.
 He also held senior positions at the Ministry of Finance and the Public Service Division.

 Donald is the editor of Behavioural Economics and Policy Design: Examples from Singapore (2011), a pioneering book which details how the Singapore government has applied ideas from behavioural economics in a number of policy domains.
 His best-selling 2014 book, Hard Choices: Challenging the Singapore Consensus, raises searching questions about the long-term viability of many aspects of governance in Singapore.
 He argues that a far-reaching rethinking of the country’s policies and institutions is needed in light of new socioeconomic, demographic and political realities.
 Such rethinking is necessary even if weakens the very consensus that enabled Singapore to succeed in its first 50 years.

 Donald holds a double first in Politics, Philosophy and Economics from Oxford University and a Master's in International Public Policy from The Johns Hopkins University’s School of Advanced International Studies.

 The 3 most likely scenarios of how the pandemic in Hong Kong ends, SCMP, 18 Feb 2022

 Omicron shows Hong Kong can’t maintain zero-Covid, SCMP, 7 Feb 2022